 Become an Intern

-Lopez Community Land Trust offers structured internships for students and graduates or others interested in construction or sustainable agriculture and community food systems.
+Lopez Community Land Trust offers structured internships for students, graduates or others interested in construction or sustainable agriculture and community food systems.

 Sustainable Agriculture and Rural Development (SARD) Internships can begin as early as February but more likely in May.
+Construction Internships are depended on current building projects.
 There is a 6 week minimum time commitment for all internships.
 Beginning each January, we typically accept applications for both Construction and SARD Internships.
-Please email lclt25@rockisland.com to inquire about applying or for more information.
+Please email lclt25@rockisland.com to receive an application.

 Sustainable Agriculture & Rural Development (SARD)

 This internship offers a unique opportunity to combine on-farm learning with participation in the ongoing work of the LCLT’s Sustainable Agriculture and Rural Development (SARD) program.
 LCLT’s staff will work with each intern to develop a flexible workplan/learning contract that will take into account each intern’s interests or needs, while meeting LCLT’s program and field/farm work needs.
 Local farming and horticultural opportunities range widely.
-Examples include: salad greens operation, a winery, market gardens and CSA, and livestock production.
+Examples include: market gardens and CSA, livestock production, and the School Garden Program.

 Net Zero Construction

 This internship offers working with a construction supervisor that is also capable of teaching.
 All new tasks are taught.
 Intern tasks may include preparing forms for concrete, foundation pouring and finishing, double wall framing, roofing with metal roofing, sheathing, sheeting, installation of solar panels, insulating, blocking, finish trim, painting, etc. The interns do not do electric installation and plumbing, due to our code and licensing requirements, nor do they perform mudding and taping.
 All teaching is hands-on.
 There is an occasional classroom session for reading floorplans, budgeting and scheduling, and storm water controls on site.
-We also occasionally do classroom sessions if requested by an intern.
 Safety is taught throughout the season, for both tools and site arrangement.
 Recycling procedures and daily clean-up are stressed.

-For both internships, hours may vary but internships can involve up to 40 hours/week, between work on local farms, seminars, or on LCLT construction projects and work for your host.
-Housing will be arranged (could range from a room in a family home, to a small cabin, to a tent/tipi campsite) for the length of the internship.
+For both internships, hours may vary but internships can involve up to 40 hours/week, between work on local farms, or on LCLT construction projects and work for your host.
+Housing will be arranged with a local host for the length of the internship and can vary widely from quite rustic, to a room in someone’s home.
 Interns will need to provide their own transportation.

 As a part of the agreement with housing hosts, interns are required to work-trade a day per week for their hosts on a variety of projects, which may include gardening chores or light home maintenance tasks.
 LCLT makes every effort to match interns and prospective hosts with complementary lifestyles and expectations.
 Children and/or pets cannot be accommodated.